monkeysppp/VBCoachNotes/positions/Rotations.md

 the rotation system; this is why rotations exist.

 The rotation system you use must be suitable for the players in the team.
-My aim is to get players to run a 5-1 system, but there's nothing wrong with running a system where you play the position you're in  and the setter is at set at 3, if that's what is suitable for the players and the environment your playing in.
+My aim is to get players to run a 5-1 system, but there's nothing wrong with running a system where you play the position you're in  and the setter is at 3, if that's what is suitable for the players and the environment your playing in.

 ## Running a 5-1 rotation